Invizabel/games/README.md

 * Minecraft (Classic)

 ###### Please Note:
+* This project will work with Debian Linux based distros.
 * You will need three separate nginx servers to host these: 1) PlainChes 2) Minecraft 3) Emulators
+* If you plan on the above, I recommend checking out proxmox: https://www.proxmox.com